The EAL Academy offers strategic consultancy for schools, local authorities and academy trusts

 Peterborough City Council

 Building on several years of work with Danish schools, in 2015-16 we provided a comprehensive package for schools in Hørsholm, which included briefings for key professional and political leaders and training for school leaders and teaching and support staff, resulting in a clear and unified approach to meeting the needs of new arrivals across the local authority.
-We are now further developing this strategic approach with a number of Danish councils, including Copenhagen.

 Jonathan LewisService Director for Education at Peterborough City Council